nob_luma_chroma_forward (Compatible with IFFS 2027.0.0 and up)

 It is recommended to use this option cautiously, the shader indeed always works precisely as formally requested - and every permutation of available input parameters is mathematically realizable.
 It never falls back to a ‘closest sensible’ state.

-Configurations raising this safeguard are:
+Configurations tripping the safeguard are:

 narrow-gamut primaries ([Rec.709], [Rec.601 (PAL)] or [Rec.601 (NTSC)]) with an HDR [Transfer Function] ([PQ] or [HLG]),